Thomas Hobson (actor): Career

-In 2005, Thomas Hobson performed in the play North Beach, written by Bill Swadley and directed by Taylor Nichols.
+In 2005, Hobson performed in the play North Beach, written by Bill Swadley and directed by Taylor Nichols.
 Billboard reported that his performance was convincing and skillful.

 In 2006, he performed at the MaCadden Theatre in Los Angeles in a retelling of The Madwoman of Chaillot as set in post-Katrina New Orleans.
 L.A.
 Splash wrote that the cast gave strong performances.

-In 2008, he performed in the Citykid the Musical, which received 6 NAACP Image Awards.
+In 2008, he performed in the Citykid the Musical, which received six NAACP Image Awards.

 In 2009, Hobson appeared on The Fresh Beat Band as Shout the piano player and assistant leader for the band, which stars his character's three best friends, Kiki, Twist and Marina.

 The show, Nickelodeon's "most-music" show aimed at preschoolers, catapulted Thomas Hobson to national fame among adolescents.
-Thomas Hobson's performance on the musical show has been characterized by one reviewer as "cool beans" and was shot in Hollywood, California.
+His performance on the musical show has been characterized by one reviewer as "cool beans" and was shot in Hollywood, California.

-Since September 2021, Hobson stars in the Nickelodeon show, That Girl Lay Lay.
+From September 2021 to March 2024, Hobson starred on the Nickelodeon show, That Girl Lay Lay.